bprollinson/ripal/README.md

-# LARP: Language Analysis and Responsive Parsing
+# RIPAL: Responsive and Intuitive Parsing for the Analysis of Language

 ## Licensing

-LARP: Language Analysis and Responsive Parsing is licensed under LGPL v.
+RIPAL: Responsive and Intuitive Parsing for the Analysis of Language is licensed under LGPL v.
 2.1.

 For more information, see [LICENSE.md](LICENSE.md).